Kyle-Sinclair/Beast-Tamer-Architecture/README.md

 the Unreal Engine subsystem catalogue is a natural fit for our needs.

 # How were they implemented?
+The subssystem is drawn at base from the Unreal Engine method of using a subsystem collection which has a templated GetOrInsert method that uses the hash of the class as a key entry.
+This is ultimately a halfway merger of the service locator and dependency injection, allowing relatively loose coupling between important systems in our codebase.
 ![Subsystem Collection - Header](https://github.com/FG22-GP/214-design-patterns-assignment-np-team/assets/25796597/db18f430-c1c3-4433-b01d-6f96d117854a)

+The state machine uses the standard "if pointer is returned, state is ready to be changed" method described on game design patterns.
+All possible states are instantiated at run time and referenced from a single "Master State".
+Changes to the game's state will shift the game instance's pointer to one of these created states, as determined by the state's Finish method.
+All code for state management is encapsulated in the state's themselves.
 ![STate Machine - Loop](https://github.com/FG22-GP/214-design-patterns-assignment-np-team/assets/25796597/f4b0546a-c098-4b10-9600-4e0c6fe54f67)
 ![Game State - Header](https://github.com/FG22-GP/214-design-patterns-assignment-np-team/assets/25796597/9ce88595-8ab2-491f-ba0f-1ac759de143a)

 ![Factory - Header File](https://github.com/FG22-GP/214-design-patterns-assignment-np-team/assets/25796597/0aaa6eb3-eb26-499e-a159-ed97bc736841)
 ![MVC - Dirty check](https://github.com/FG22-GP/214-design-patterns-assignment-np-team/assets/25796597/0a30cdc1-a2ce-4671-825d-22edafaec5c0)